-Example: Rafael's mother filed just an I-130 visa petition, for Rafael for third preference classification.
-When Rafael immigrates, he, his wife and his younger son each must submit an application for lawful permanent residence.
+Example: Rafael's mother filed just one I-130 visa petition, for third preference classification for Rafael.
+When Rafael immigrates, he, his wife and his younger son each must each submit a separate application for lawful permanent residence.
 Plus, his wife must submit a marriage certificate and his son a birth certificate to prove that they are Rafael's relatives-just as they would do if Rafael had filed a separate visa petition for each of them.

-If a 2A derivative beneficiary (child) turns 21 before immigrating (meaning, before completing consular processing and being inspected and admitted to the United States or going through the process of adjustment of status to become a permanent resident), the person might "age-out" and no longer qualify as a derivative beneficiary at the time his or her parent immigrates (unless the Child Status Protection Act (CSPA) prevents that).66 If the CSPA does not prevent the person from aging out, the petitioner should file a separate I-130 on behalf of that son or daughter, under preference category 2B.
-The beneficiary in the 2B classification will retain the priority date of the principal beneficiary parent from the 2A petition (referred to as recapturing a priority date) to avoid being placed at the end of the waiting list.67
+If a 2A derivative beneficiary (child) turns 21 before immigrating (meaning, before completing consular processing and being inspected and admitted at the border or port of entry to the United States or going through the process of adjustment of status and receiving final approval to become a permanent resident), the person might "age-out" and no longer qualify as a derivative beneficiary at the time his or her parent immigrates (unless the Child Status Protection Act (CSPA) prevents that).69 If the CSPA does not prevent the person from aging out, the petitioner should file a separate I-130 on behalf of that son or daughter, under preference category 2B.
+The beneficiary in the 2B classification will retain the priority date of the principal beneficiary parent from the 2A petition (referred to as recapturing a priority date) to avoid being placed at the end of the waiting list.70